 It's the camera that sits at the helm of the X-series line, has a giant viewfinder aligned to the centre that's a pleasure to use, and lots of physical mode dials arranged around the all-metal body.
 It's got the balance of visuals and performance just right.

-A better battery life and more refined autofocus would see it excel even more, and there are no weather-sealed lenses at launch to join the proofed body (these are due throughout 2014), but even in its current state it's among our favourite compact system cameras.
+A better battery life and more refined autofocus would see it excel even more, and although there were no weather-sealed lenses at launch to join the proofed body, the arrival of the 18-135mm WR and 50-140mm f/2.8 lenses cement this Fuji in among our favourite compact system cameras.

 FULL REVIEW: Fuji X-T1 review